Anomaly cascade in (2+1)D fermionic topological phases: H3(Gb, Z2) obstruction

 Note that we do not need to make any explicit reference to $G_f$, which is encoded via the constraint $\eta_\psi=\omega_2$.
 The lifted symmetry fractionalization data automatically agrees with the symmetry fractionalization data on $\mathcal{C}$ and therefore also obeys the constraint.

-The above argument is merely a reformulation of that of Ref.~\cite{fidkowski2018}.
-However, Ref.~\cite{fidkowski2018} assumes that $\Omega_a$ and $\omega_a$ can always be written as double braids of $a$ with some element of $\C$; rephrased in the present language, they assume that $\Omega_a$ and $\omega_a$ have some lifts $\widecheck{\Omega}_a$ and $\widecheck{\omega}_a$.
-This assumption is only obviously true if $\widecheck{\Upsilon}_\psi$ respects locality.
-In what follows, we justify this assumption in different cases depending on whether $\widecheck{\Upsilon}_\psi$ and $\Upsilon_\psi$ respect locality.
+The above argument is essentially a reformulation of that of Ref.~\cite{fidkowski2018}.
+Both our argument and that of Ref.~\cite{fidkowski2018} rely on an assumption that a lift $\widecheck{\omega}_a$ always exists.
+At the cochain level (i.e. in an arbitrary gauge), such a lift need not exist; for example, with $\mathcal{C}=\{1,\psi\}$ and $\C=\mathrm{Ising}=\{1,\psi\}$, there is no lift of the function $\omega_a \in K(\mathcal{C})$ with $\omega_1=1, \omega_\psi = -1$ to $K(\C)$; Ref.~\cite{fidkowski2018} observes this failure but does not go further.
+We now carefully prove our assumptions, specifically that there always exists some gauge in which both $\Omega_a$ and $\omega_a$ lift, proving that the above definition of $[o_3]$ is always valid.

+We consider different cases depending on whether $\widecheck{\Upsilon}_\psi$ and $\Upsilon_\psi$ respect locality.
 We will heavily rely on results from~\cite{bulmash2021} summarized in Sec.~\ref{subsec:fermionicSymmFrac} which relate whether or not $\Upsilon_\psi$ respects locality to various properties of $\mathcal{C}$ and $\C$.

 One might ask separately if there could be an $\H^3(G_b,\widecheck{\A})$ obstruction to defining \textit{any} $G_b$ symmetry fractionalization pattern on $\C$, whether it agrees with the symmetry fractionalization on $\mathcal{C}$ or not.
-Obviously if the $\H^3(G_b,\Z_2)$ obstruction $[\tilde{\coho{O}}]$ vanishes, there cannot be any such obstruction.
-We claim more generally that $[\tilde{\coho{O}}]$ actually determines the $\H^3(G_b,\widecheck{\A})$ obstruction, and in the following we explain the relationship in each case.
+Obviously if the $\H^3(G_b,\Z_2)$ obstruction $[\tilde{\Omega}]$ vanishes, there cannot be any such obstruction.
+We claim more generally that $[\tilde{\Omega}]$ actually determines the $\H^3(G_b,\widecheck{\A})$ obstruction, and in the following we explain the relationship in each case.